PizzaPichael/computergrafik_kuer/README.txt

 The important files for the project are inside the ch5_ex4 folder.
 All the JavaScript files are inside the "js" folder.
-Other folder and files are:
+Other folders and files are:
 - CopilotScreenshots
 - modules, threejs modules folder
 - music, hold the music stems for the instruments